 BIM is Green

 Through the time-efficiencies achieved with BIM, we can reduce energy use and cost.
 BIM helps reduce material waste during construction and building management, and it can eventually assist in sustainable demolition.
-Energy modelling using BIM can also minimise energy consumption over a building’s life.
+Energy modeling using BIM can also minimize energy consumption over a building’s life.